Tender, with charred bits, these Honey Garlic Baked Pork Bites are delicious and easy to prepare. Perfect for a family dinner anytime!

 Pork.
 I love pork.
 Isn’t it just the prettiest word?
 It’s short and simple; easy to say and spell, and for me, it conjures up memories of good food.
-You see, Dear Reader, I’m not a vegetarian.
-John.e is!
-If you’ve never read my about page, you should; it will explain the whole thing!
+Pork has always been a staple in my childhood home, so it’s no surprise that I would choose a pork dish over the most expensive steak.

-Pork.
+So there you have it; pork!
 There’s that word again.
 Of all the animal products that can be consumed, pork is by far my favourite.
-It’s always tender and moist, there are so many cuts to choose from, and even the cheapest cuts can be prepared in such a way that a gourmet meal is the result.
+It’s always tender and moist, and even the cheapest cuts can be prepared in such a way that a gourmet meal is the result.
 That’s the case with this Honey Garlic Baked Pork Bites recipe.

 - 1 tablespoon olive oil

 - 1 large onion, sliced 1/2 inch thick

 - 1/4 teaspoon pepper